StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 #### Events

-VMWare vSphere events are sent to StackState in a telemetry stream.
-These can be mapped to components and relations in the StackState topology, however, they won't be visible in the StackState Events Perspective.
+VMWare vSphere events are sent to Rancher Observability in a telemetry stream.
+These can be mapped to components and relations in the Rancher Observability topology, however, they won't be visible in the Rancher Observability Events Perspective.

-The VMWare vSphere check watches the vCenter Event Manager for the events listed below and makes these available in StackState in the generic events topic telemetry stream:
+The VMWare vSphere check watches the vCenter Event Manager for the events listed below and makes these available in Rancher Observability in the generic events topic telemetry stream:

 * AlarmStatusChangedEvent:Gray
 * VmBeingHotMigratedEvent